 Increasing your first aid skills should be at the top of the preparedness training schedule.
-Learn as much about the current health issues your senior citizen loved ones are dealing with now and are likely to occur in the future to better prepare how to both maintain current health and treat medical problems when they arise.
+Learn as much about the current health issues your seniors are dealing with now, and are likely to occur in the future to better prepare how to both maintain current health and treat medical problems when they arise.

 Medical equipment should be stockpiled as well.
 Wheelchairs, walkers, crutches, oxygen tanks, and adult diapers may become essential on the survival retreat to care for a senior citizens, a loved one with a disability, or mutual assistance group member of any age that becomes sick or injured.

 Senior citizens should develop a daily physical fitness regime to bolster their energy levels and muscle mass.
 The exercise routine does not need to be strenuous, or even completed while standing, to help the body grow stronger.
 A plethora of free or low-cost online and in-person exercise programs for both male and female seniors exist.

 Memory exercises should also be included in the daily prepping routine for senior citizens.
 Keeping the mind sharp now will help it remain so when the stress and possible changes in medication, intrude heavily on daily life during a SHTF scenario.

 Reading or listening to books and watching videos related to survival and homesteading skill building will help keep the mind alert and focused on learning as much as possible about ways to contribute on the prepper retreat during a disaster.